Gravitational constant

 The proportionality coefficient G in this equation is called the gravitational constant.
 Numerically it is

-equal to the absolute value of the gravitational force, acting on a point body
+equal to the absolute value of gravitational force, acting on a point body with

-with unit mass from another similar body, which is located at the unit
+unit mass from another similar body, which is located at the unit distance.

 In SI units the value recommended for the year